 - It has been seen that Activity Based Costing can sometimes be irrelevant, especially in those cases where the overhead allocation is not done properly.

-- Sometimes the cost allocation is done arbitrary or by taking certain assumptions.
+- Sometimes the cost allocation is done arbitrarily or by taking certain assumptions.

-- The expert knowledge is required in case the company follows the Activity Based Costing method since it can be difficult to identify the cost drivers followed by the allocation, and thus the cost per unit calculation can be affected very badly.
+- Expert knowledge requires if the company follows the Activity Based Costing method since it can be difficult to identify the cost drivers followed by the allocation.
+Thus the cost per unit calculation can affect very badly.

-- The Activity Based Costing is also somewhat expensive because the cost of hiring an expert to carry on the process can be a bit higher.
+- The Activity Based Costing is also somewhat expensive because hiring an expert to carry on the process can be a bit higher.

 This is a guide to Activity Based Costing.
-Here we also discuss the definition and how does activity-based costing works along with advantages and disadvantages.
+Here we discuss the definition, how activity-based costing works, and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –